Andrxid/Java-Deserializer-BurpExtension/README.md

 - The extension is read-only and does not allow payload modification
 - Only supports standard Java serialized payloads
 - Errors may occur with malformed payloads or non-standard Java classes
+-
+## Adding Required Java Classes

+To properly deserialize Java objects, you need to add the corresponding Java classes to Burp Suite's classpath:

+1. Go to `Extender` -> `Options`
+2. Under "Java Environment", locate the "Folder for loading additional Java libraries"
+3. Add the folder containing the required .jar files or class files
+4. Restart Burp Suite to apply the changes

+Without the proper classes in the classpath, the extension may fail to deserialize objects or show incomplete results.

 ## License